-Fact: Teachers are incredible sources of information about a child’s socio-emotional and behavioral functioning.
-However, hyperactivity and distraction during distance learning may be a result of anxiety, trouble adjusting to the online format, or ADHD.
-Only qualified health care professionals (i.e. psychologists, psychiatrists and other physicians, and licensed clinical social workers) can accurately diagnose ADHD.
-It is possible that his teacher is correct, but it is important to consult a qualified professional who is specially trained in assessing and diagnosing ADHD.
+ADHD Fact: Teachers are incredible sources of information about a child’s socio-emotional and behavioral functioning.
+However, only qualified health care professionals (i.e. psychologists, psychiatrists and other physicians, and licensed clinical social workers) can accurately diagnose ADHD.
+It is possible that teachers may be correct when identifying ADHD in students, but it is important to consult a qualified professional who is specially trained in assessing and diagnosing ADHD.
 This is because there are other physical and emotional disorders—including hypoglycemia and anemia—that can share similar symptoms with ADHD.

-Fact: Many parents share the fear of pathologizing their child with a mental health diagnostic label.
-A diagnosis is simply a description of a particular cluster of shared symptoms.
+ADHD Fact: Though many parents share the fear of pathologizing their child with a mental health diagnostic label, a diagnosis is simply a description of a particular cluster of shared symptoms.
 Some benefits of grouping these symptoms into a diagnosis include the well-researched interventions that have been shown to reduce negative symptoms and increase positive strengths.
 Furthermore, people diagnosed with ADHD have often also been described as incredibly creative, exuberant, and energetic.
 They are often unique and exciting people who can get a lot done, such as very successful artists, actors, and business professionals.

-#5 If my child is diagnosed with ADHD, will we have to put him on medication?
+ADHD Misconception: If a child is diagnosed with ADHD, they will have to be put on medication.